RyuNyan-Taro/d/README.md

 # Record
 ## satellite
 - Two type of satellite image and these have different assets -> some patterns are required to select best image to calculate features.
+- The center of spot has no water region at some data
+- New method require over 24 hours to finish all process
 - sentinel
   - SCL has cell type(water, cloud, etc.) -> but the size is not equals to image size.
 So simply condition and filter don't act.
 How to resize?
 - landset